swathirhande/Quick-Serve/README.md

 1. **Users** can register/login via Auth0, browse restaurants, filter by cuisine, and place orders.
 2. **Restaurant owners** can add/manage restaurant details, menus, and orders.
 3. **Real-time updates** ensure smooth restaurant management and order tracking.
+4. **Gemini AI Chatbot:** Users can interact with a chatbot for assistance (e.g., "What would you recommend?").
+This is powered by the Gemini AI model integrated into the backend.

 ---